Menu

 Our immune system protects our body from outside invaders like bacteria, viruses, fungi, and toxins.
 It is made of different organs, cells, and proteins, found in our lymph system.
 Colon health largely influences our immune system.

 Approximately 80% your immune defense system is housed in the mucosal lining of the small and large intestines.
+More than 400 species of bacteria live in our intestines.

-Your digestive health influences your immune system
+Digestive health influences your immune system

 Auto-intoxication happens when the body absorbs too much toxic waste.
-What are signs of auto-intoxication?

 • Bloating, indigestion, acid reflux, constipation, diarrhea, low energy levels.